St Nicholas Chapel, Cholmondeley: Exterior

 The chapel is built in red brick with a slate roof.
 It has a cruciform plan with a three-bay chancel and transepts, and a two-bay nave.
 It stands on a brick plinth with a moulded stone cornice and has rusticated quoins.
 The west entrance leads to the family pew and is approached up nine stone steps with an ornamental cast iron balustrade.
 The public entrances are at ground level into the north and south transepts.

 Interior

 The hammerbeam roof includes both blank and openwork tracery.
 The authors of the Buildings of England series consider that the 17th-century furnishings of the chapel are the most complete of their date in Cheshire.
 F. H. Crossley states that the chapel holds "the most valuable post-Reformation church furniture we possess in the country".
 The chancel is panelled in old oak.
 The screen dividing the chancel from the nave is carved in Tudor style.
 The reading desk, pulpit, altar rails and holy table all date from the time of the Commonwealth.
 Extending across and elevated above the west end of the nave is the Cholmondeley family pew, with steps descending to the nave.
 The stained glass includes many small Netherlandish roundels.

 External features

-The wrought iron gates and railings were moved here from Cholmondeley Old Hall.
+The wrought iron gates and railings to the north and south of the chapel were moved here from Cholmondeley Old Hall.
+They were made by the noted ironsmith Robert Bakewell and are Grade II listed.